abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 permalink: '/blog/{{title|slugify}}/'
 meta:
   description: >-
-    Explore the European Accessibility Act and its impact on the private sector.
+    The European Accessibility Act and its impact on the private sector.
   image:
     href: /images/share-image-1.jpg
     alt: Craig Abbott talking at a conference.